Tobie Goedewaagen: Nazi occupation

-Released from prison after the Dutch government capitulated to the Germans, Goedewaagen joined the NSB in June 1940.
+The Dutch government capitulated to the Germans later that month.
+According to Goedewaagen, he joined the NSB in June 1940, shortly after being released from prison by the German occupation government.
+(Note: In his biography, Berkel (2013) writes that Goedewaagen had actually joined the NSB in 1936 and concealed his membership.)
 In September, he was entrusted with the party's press affairs; by this point, he had already served the occupation government by organizing the Information Council for the Dutch Press and the Association of Dutch Journalists.
 Although Goedewaagen was dismissed by more senior members of the NSB, his efforts to nazify the press were recognized by Arthur Seyss-Inquart, the Austrian Nazi reichskommissar for the occupied Netherlands.
 Consequently, on 28 November of that year, he was made the first secretary general of the new Department of Public Information and the Arts that had been established by the Nazi regime.

 As secretary general, Goedewaagen became the first president of the Nederlandsche Kultuurkamer (Netherlands Chamber of Culture) when that institution was established by the Nazi regime on 25 November 1941.
-In this capacity, he attempted to entice artists to register by creating new prizes and increasing the salaries afforded to performers.
+He attempted to entice artists to register by creating new prizes and increasing the salaries afforded to performers.
 He sponsored several exhibitions, seeking to promote Dutch culture "in the light of its responsibility towards the national community".
 (Note: Original: "... de Nederlandsche kultuur in het licht van haar verantwoordelijkheid tegenover de volksgemeenschap te bevorderen.")
 At the same time, however, he enforced the belief that "blood determines everything".
 (Note: Original: "Het bloed bepaalt alles.")
 The chamber required candidates to submit an Aryan certificate to prove their racial purity, and Goedewaagen vigorously promoted the elimination of Jewish artists and the banning of works produced by them.
 Between the politicization of art and the chamber's racial policies, Goedewaagen thus faced heavy resistance from artists, even with compulsory registration.